 If you are looking for more nightlife and art scene, stay in Getsemani.

-If you are looking to be in the middle of it all amongst many of the restaurants, choose El Centro.
+If you are looking to be in the middle of it all and near many of the restaurants, choose El Centro.

 For a quieter stay that is still close to the attractions, choose San Diego.

 However, if you are looking to play on the beach everyday, Bocagrande and Laguito are also nice options.
 This is where we stayed during our one month stay.
-However, you will just need to take a taxi to get to the attractions in the walled city.
+The downside, is that you will need to take a taxi to get to the attractions in the walled city.

-You May Also Like: Cartagena Travel Guide Book: Recommendations From A Local Expert
+You May Also Like: Ultimate Cartagena Travel Guide: Tips From A Local Expert

-Here are my recommendations for where to stay in Cartagena with kids.
+Here are my hotel recommendations for where to stay in Cartagena with kids.

 Within The Walled City